-Our community risk profile is an assessment and analysis of risk across the communities of Tyne and Wear.
-Derived from detailed incident, census, geographical and environmental datasets, including information from our partners.
+Our Community Risk Profile is an assessment and analysis of risk across the communities of Tyne and Wear.
+It is derived from detailed incident, census, geographical and environmental datasets, including information from our partners.
 This information is analysed to create a picture of risk in Tyne and Wear, enabling us to target our resources effectively.

-To view our community risk profile follow the link here.
+To view our Community Risk Profile follow the link here.